pulsejet/memories/docs/faq.md

 **Does it have a mobile app?**

-Not yet.
-The web app is very responsive on mobile.
+The Android app is available in early access on [Google Play](https://play.google.com/store/apps/details?id=gallery.memories).
+The web app is very responsive on mobile and can be used on Android and iOS.
 You can use the official Nextcloud app to auto-upload photos and videos from your device.

 **How is it better than the `Y` FOSS photo manager?**